mesosphere-backup/k8s-bootcamp/session3/lecture.md

 What is Kubernetes
 ===

-AKA K8s... "kates"?

 A deployment, scheduling, and management infrastructure for docker containers.

-K8s Components
+Kubernetes Components
 ====

-kubectl
+* kubectl
-scheduler
+* scheduler
-nodes
+* nodes
-kubelet
+* kubelet
-pods
+* pods
-containers
+* containers
+* services and labels?

-K8s Structure
+Kubernetes Structure
 ====

 Push these on your mental "stack":

-* kubectl is your entry point to a k8s deployment.
+* kubectl is your entry point to a kubernetes deployment.
 * controller manager controls cluster-level functions
 * schedulers talks to nodes to allocate resources
 * nodes then host pods